csatuic/cs361-website-old/_labs/lab5.md

 ## Setting up your environment

 1. Before we begin, accept the assignment at [this github classroom link]({{page.github_link}}).
 The github repository contains the practice code for this lab session.
-Check out the repository after logging in to systems[1-4].cs.uic.edu or opening your workspace in the development container.
+Check out the repository after logging in to systems[1-4].cs.uic.edu or clone the repository and open your workspace in the development container.
 2. Run `make` to create the compiled binary executable `uselib`.
 Try running it with `./uselib`.
 You should get an error that says "./uselib: error while loading shared libraries: libsess3.so: cannot open shared object file: No such file or directory".
 3. This error is telling you that your runtime environment cannot find the shared library `libsess3.so` that the `uselib` executable depends on.
 In order to tell it where to look for this library, you will need to set the `LD_LIBRARY_PATH` environment variable.
 To do this, run the command `export LD_LIBRARY_PATH=<your current directory>:$LD_LIBRARY_PATH` with `<your current directory>` changed appropriately.
 You can use `PWD` environment variable which points to the current directory: `export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH`
 4. If you rerun `./uselib` it should now run.